Through witchcraft, total undetectable slaves who are demonically possessed are created (see Monarch slaves).

 Let’s take a look at some of them:

 Jessica Stam in a photoshoot from the April 2015 edition of Numéro China magazine.
-The mask on her right represents her male alter persona.
+The mask on her right represents her male alter/the demons that possess her

 Balloons symbolise the Monarch slave as a vessel or receptacle to receive the demons that possess them